Otto Antoine

-Otto Antoine (22 October 1865, Koblenz - 14 July 1951, Unteruhldingen) was a German cityscape painter and commercial artist, in the Impressionistic style.
+Otto Antoine (22 October 1865 – 14 July 1951) was a German cityscape painter and commercial artist, in the Impressionistic style.

 The Painter of Berlin

-Otto Antoine (1865-1951) For almost half a century, Otto Antoine was considered an important representative of cultural Berlin.
+For almost half a century, Otto Antoine was considered an important representative of cultural Berlin.
 In countless descriptions, he documented Berlin from the 19th century to the first half of the 20th century - for artist friends, he was "The Painter of Berlin".
 Otto Antoine gained his fame as a "post painter".
 The postal authority, in whose service he had been since 1883, recognized the artistic talent of the young official early on and generously supported him.